 The goals of this program are to develop JHUSOM women leaders who can contribute to future initiatives throughout the school, and to retain emerging female leaders by providing a prestigious and challenging learning experience.
 The LPWF will hopefully result in new leadership opportunities and ultimately promotion for the SOM women faculty.

-The OWISM has launched its fourth annual Leadership Program for Women Faculty (LPWF).
+The OWISM has selected its fifth annual Leadership Program for Women Faculty (LPWF).
 The goal of the LPWF is to develop JHSOM women leaders who can contribute to future initiatives; and to provide a challenging learning experience which can lead to new opportunities.
 This group of participants has representation from the majority of the Departments in the School of Medicine.

-The OWISM in collaboration with the Professional Development Office and the Office of Faculty Development has just established a new program entitled Emerging Womens Leadership Program (EWLP).
+The OWISM in collaboration with the Professional Development Office and the Office of Faculty Development established a new program in 2012 entitled Emerging Womens Leadership Program (EWLP).
 This new program was developed to begin to provide important and cohesive networking opportunities for our junior Assistant Professors and Instructors.Our hope is that early identification of women leaders will result in retention and promotion of our talented junior female faculty and will ultimately lead to an increase in women in leadership roles at the SOM.
-Please see the attached brochure for information about this new and innovative program.
+Please see the attached brochure for information about this innovative program.

 Women faculty members who anticipate promotion to full professor within 24 months can submit their CV's to OWISM for review by senior women faculty.
 If you feel that you are close to promotion and would like your CV reviewed submit to OWISM@jhmi.edu.

 For those who are interested in promotion, here are a few documents for you to review.